apache/echarts/README.md

 ## License

-ECharts is available under the Apache license V2.
+ECharts is available under the Apache License V2.